HEFCE’s Open Access policy for the next REF

 - For a full breakdown see our policy summary (login required).

-What if my output type is not covered, or my output is exempt?
+What if my output type is not covered, or is exempt?

-I'm going Gold: do I still need to deposit in a repository?
+I'm going Gold: do I still need to deposit?

 - Yes.
 HEFCE still require deposit of the Author's Accepted Draft on an institutional or subject repository at minimum.
 Where access to the gold Version of Record is provided within three months of acceptance, this can be deposited instead.
 HEFCE are also happy for the Author's Accepted Manuscript (AAM) to be superseded by the published Version of Record once available.
 We routinely harvest versions of record for BIROn where a Gold APC has been paid, and reuse rights established.